cpfaff/Open-Science-Thesis/README.md

 \documentclass[style=, citestyle=, bibstyle=, natbib=]{open_science_thesis}
 ```

-Then add a bibfile in your preamble
+Then add a bibliography file `*.bib` in your preamble

 ```latex
 \ostAddBibliography{path/to/test.bib}